What Is Purple In Spanish And Best Ways To Say It?

 Nazareno – Nazarene

-In South America, the purple Nazareno, or just Nazareno, color is linked to the clothes that Jesus Christ wore before he was crucified because he said he was the king of the Jews.
+In South America, the purple Nazareno, or just Nazareno, colour is linked to the clothes that Jesus Christ wore before he was crucified because he said he was the king of the Jews.
 His punishment for blasphemy included putting on the clothes of a king to make him look bad before torturing him.
-It can also mean a Catholic saint, but if you ask for any textile or clothing item in Latin America and say “Nazarene,” they will bring you a bright purple color that you can see on Catholic images of Jesus Nazarene or Jesus of Nazareth.
+It can also mean a Catholic saint, but if you ask for any textile or clothing item in Latin America and say “Nazarene,” they will bring you a bright purple colour that you can see on Catholic images of Jesus Nazarene or Jesus of Nazareth.

 Violeta – Violet